 Wakizashi swords are between 30-60cm (12-24 inches) in size – the average size of the sword is about 50cm.
 The pairing of a katana and a wakizashi sword was called Daisho – translating roughly to “big-little”.
 However, we must not think of this type of sword as just the smaller version of a katana.

 They usually had very specific and unique production processes.
 They were slightly thicker than katanas, and if the production was unique, it was also slightly less curved.
 Many of these swords also had unique patterns on the edge of the sword.

-These swords were styled after the original gunto swords from the 12th and 13th centuries.
+These swords were styled after the original Gunto swords from the 12th and 13th centuries.
 They were only worn by officers, who used to wear this sword according to their status in the military.
-Generals wore brown-red and gold shin guntos, while officers mainly wore brown or brown-red swords.
+Generals wore brown-red and gold shin Gunto, while officers mainly wore brown or brown-red swords.

-Various subtypes of the shin gunto were produced over the years.
-The Type 94 shin guntos were the first models from 1934, although the Type 95 swords were produced already the next year.
-Type 98 shin gunto swords started production in 1938.
-These swords were often seen with Japanese troops, especially generals, during WW2.
+Various subtypes of the shin Gunto were produced over the years.
+The Type 94 Shin Gunto were the first models from 1934, although the Type 95 swords were produced already the next year.
+Type 98 Shin Gunto swords started production in 1938.
+These Japanese swords were often seen with Japanese troops, especially generals, during WW2.

 The tanto swords were used by Japanese samurais when the combat went close and personal.
 These swords were double-edged short swords – usually, the size of these blades was between 15-30cm (6-12 inches).
 They were made before the new tactical knives were designed after WW2.
 And we can still see tanto swords today.